How to Measure Diversity in Your Hiring Efforts

 For another thing, to only focus on underrepresented hires fails to account for retention of diverse talent—the ultimate indicator of how inclusive and equitable your organization is for employees.
 Diversity is about objective, measurable numbers, and equals concrete representation.
 Inclusion invites each person’s contribution and ensures every voice in the room is heard; and equity ensures each person receives access to opportunities, information, and resources that will help them grow and thrive.
 Equity and inclusion must play substantial roles in your organization’s efforts.
 It’s great for TA to move the needle on a set of numbers and realize more diverse representation in your business.
 But the organization will only become a revolving door for underrepresented talent if company-wide initiatives—onboarding, mentorship programs, ERGs, equitable promotional processes, and more—remain non-existent.

-So what diversity hiring metrics do you focus on alongside number of hires?
+So what diversity recruiting metrics do you focus on alongside number of hires?
 Here’s the data to pay attention to as you work toward meeting your diversity goals:

 How many underrepresented prospects are your sourcers and recruiters reaching out to for a given role?
 What do response and interested rates look like for that outreach—particularly in comparison with the response and interested rates for majority talent for the same roles?
 Look into content stats: is email outreach inadvertently alienating underrepresented groups?
 Outreach data can shed light on whether your team is reaching out to a diverse talent pool, and on whether your sourcers need to rework their messaging to be more inclusive.